michaelforney/libtls-bearssl/README.md

 - Session caching.
 BearSSL does implement this (though not session tickets, RFC 5077), so this may be added in the future.

+## Mailing list

+Feel free to use the mailing list at https://lists.sr.ht/~mcf/libtls-bearssl for patches, questions, or general discussion.

+## Issue tracker

+Please report any issues to https://todo.sr.ht/~mcf/libtls-bearssl.

 [libtls]: http://man.openbsd.org/tls_init
 [BearSSL]: https://bearssl.org/